ekoenig4/private_production/README.md

 ## Prerequisites

 **Gridpack:** The sample generation needs a gridpack (i.e. a compiled standalone version of a matrix element event generator) to start from.
-How to generate a gridpack depends on the process and generator of interest, and it is best to consult an expert (which I am not).
+How to generate a gridpack depends on the process and generator of interest, and if you don't have instructions or an example to start from, it is best to consult an expert.
-For the original use case of this repository (double H-boson production with the Powheg generator), see [this related repo](https://github.com/LukaLambrecht/HH-gridpack-generation) with instructions.
+For the original use case of this repository (double H boson production with the Powheg generator), see [this related repo](https://github.com/LukaLambrecht/HH-gridpack-generation) with instructions.

 **Generator fragment:** The second ingredient is an appropriate generator fragment (i.e. a config file dealing mostly with the settings for the decays, parton shower, and/or hadronization).
 Again it is best to consult an expert on the correct fragment to use.
-For the original use case of this repository (double H-boson production interfaced with Pythia8 for decays to b-quarks), see the [genfragments/HHto4b_powheg](https://github.com/LukaLambrecht/private-sample-production/tree/main/genfragments/HHto4b_powheg) folder for examples.
+For the original use case of this repository (double H boson production interfaced with Pythia8 for decays to b-quarks), see the [genfragments/HHto4b_powheg](https://github.com/LukaLambrecht/private-sample-production/tree/main/genfragments/HHto4b_powheg) folder for examples.

 **Processing sequence with correct conditions:** The final ingredient is a sequence of `cmsDriver` and `cmsRun` commands that define the whole processing from gridpack to LHE, GEN-SIM, PREMIX, AOD, MiniAOD and finally NanoAOD.
 This sequence is dependent on the data-taking conditions, and should be meticulously followed without any alteration if you want to avoid strange and completely uninformative crashes.
-The appropriate processing sequences can be retrieved from here [this PdmV TWiki](https://twiki.cern.ch/twiki/bin/view/CMS/PdmVRun3Analysis) (for early Run-3, presumably similar pages exist for other data-taking eras).
+The appropriate processing sequences can be retrieved from here [this PdmV TWiki](https://twiki.cern.ch/twiki/bin/view/CMS/PdmVRun3Analysis).
+This page is for early Run-3, presumably similar pages exist for other data-taking eras; if not, consult an expert.
-Examples scripts are provided in the [conditions](ttps://github.com/LukaLambrecht/private-sample-production/tree/main/conditions) folder.
+Examples are provided in the [conditions](ttps://github.com/LukaLambrecht/private-sample-production/tree/main/conditions) folder.
 Currently there are scripts for 2022 (preEE and postEE) and 2023 (preBPIX and postBPIX), perhaps to extend later.

 **This repository:** Download this repo as follows: